rjwut/jestify/README.md

 ]);
 ```

 Notice that we're using `toEqual()` instead of `toBe()`.
-Remember that `toBe()` performs a strict equality check, but we don't want it to be the same array.
+Remember that `toBe()` checks referential equality, but we don't want it to be the same array.
 We want it to be an array that _looks_ the same as the one we specify.
 That's what `toEqual()` does, and it makes it much easier to test complex values.

 The test code above expects that the mock function will have been invoked exactly once, with `undefined` as the first argument (the error) and `'Hello, world!'` as the second argument (the greeting).
 When we run our tests, we find that this test passes, proving that the callback was invoked with the expected arguments.